-The association between a node and a queue is done inside the JQM database table DEPLOYMENTPARAMETER (or the GUI).
+The association between a node and a queue is done with the GUI.

 It defines the following elements:

-• ID: A technical unique ID
+- ID: A technical unique ID

 - CLASSID: unused (and nullable)

 - NODE: the technical ID of the Node

 - QUEUE: the technical ID of the Queue

 - NBTHREAD: the maximum number of requests that can be treaded at the same time

 - POLLINGINTERVAL: the number of milliseconds between two peeks on the queue.
 Never go below 1000ms.

-Administrating resources
+6.9 Administrating resources

-Defining a resource
+6.9.1 Defining a resource